Edit a utility network

 Note:

 The snapping rules configured for the map are overridden by any utility network rules.
-You will not be able to snap a feature to another feature if a utility network rule forbids it.
+You won't be able to snap a feature to another feature if a utility network rule forbids it.

 This tutorial focuses on Dirty, Error, and Dirty and Error areas.